 30g White Chocolate

-1. Add all ingredients into a large mixing bowl, in the order given.
-Stir until really well combined.
+1. Put all ingredients into a large mixing bowl and stir until well combined.

 2. Grease and line a 26cm x 20cm baking tine with baking parchment / greaseproof paper (this will help during the later step of removing the brownie slab to cut into portions).
 Transfer the mixture to the tin - it will be quite stodgy, so use the spoon to spread the mixture out evenly in the tin.

-3. Bake for 20 minutes on the middle shelf of the oven.
+3. Bake for 20 minutes on the middle shelf of the oven, until cooked.

-Unlike the cocktail stick test with a sponge (when the stick is poked into the centre of the cake, if it comes out 'clean' the sponge is sufficiently cooked), I don't know a way to check if the brownie is cooked to the correct consistence at this stage.
-Whether it's over / undercooked only becomes apparent when the brownie is cold, and tried.
-Hence the suggestion at the beginning that you may need to tweak timings depending on how your first batch comes out.
+Unlike the cocktail stick test with a sponge (when the stick is poked into the centre of the cake, if it comes out 'clean' the sponge is sufficiently cooked), if the stick comes out completely clean, then your brownie may be overdone.

 4. Remove from the oven and leave to cool in the tin.